 9.1 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
-Where we can, an amendment fee of £50.00 per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
+Where we can, an amendment fee of £75.00 (or equivalent) per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
 A change of holiday dates will normally be treated as a cancellation of the original booking and rebooking in which case cancellation charges will apply.
 Changes may result in the recalculation of the holiday price where, for example, the basis on which the price of the original holiday was calculated has changed.

-9.2 If any member of your party is prevented from travelling, the person(s) concerned may transfer their place to someone else (introduced by you) providing we are notified not less than two weeks before departure.
-Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result together with an amendment fee of £50.00 must be paid before the transfer can be effected.
+9.2 If any member of your party is prevented from travelling, the person(s) concerned may usually be able to transfer their place to someone else (introduced by you) providing we are notified not less than two weeks before departure.
+Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result together with an amendment fee of £75.00 (or equivalent) must be paid before the transfer can be effected.
 Any overdue balance payment must also be received.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
 As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the flight.

 10. Special Requests and Medical Conditions/Disabilities: